terjeio/grblHAL/drivers/MSP432/README.md

 ## MSP432P401R

+__NOTE:__ This driver has been moved to the [new grblHAL repository](https://github.com/grblHAL/MSP432P401R), new issues should be opened there.

+---

 A GrblHAL driver for the MSP432P401R ARM processors.

 See the Wiki-page for [compiling grblHAL](https://github.com/terjeio/grblHAL/wiki/Compiling-GrblHAL) for instructions for how to import the project, configure the driver and compile.